 Preparing to tackle your holiday shopping this weekend?
 Here are seven Harlem spots where you're sure to find loads of irresistible gifts—and they're all in the neighborhood.
 (Note: This year some have Covid-related restrictions; check their websites or social media for the latest information.)
-From south to north, they are:
+From south to north:

 52 W 116th St between Fifth and Lenox Aves

-Lined with vendors selling goods from all across sub-Saharan Africa, this lively market on 116th Street is the perfect destination for gifts like shea butter, beaded jewelry, and colorful Senegalese baskets (about $35 for a medium size).
+Lined with vendors selling goods from all across sub-Saharan Africa, this lively open-air market on 116th Street is the perfect destination for gifts like shea butter, beaded jewelry, and colorful Senegalese baskets (about $35 for a medium size).
 This year there are African-print masks aplenty.

 300 W 116th St between Frederick Douglass Blvd and Manhattan Ave